Safety and Aftercare

 - Responsible messaging should slow people down, set realistic expectations, and steer toward legal, evidence-based care.

-What "aftercare" actually means
+What 'aftercare' actually means

 Aftercare is the support someone receives after an intense experience to help them stabilize, process emotions, and translate insights into safe, long-term habits.

-Bottom line: a powerful experience without support can become confusion, rumination, or distress.
+Bottom line: A powerful experience without support can become confusion, rumination, or distress.

 Integration, in plain language

-Why systems are not ready for hype
+Why systems aren't ready for hype

 Even if public interest is high, safe access depends on infrastructure: